Randomized Gossiping with Effective Resistance Weights: Performance Guarantees and Applications: Introduction

-Our theoretical results presented in Section~\ref{sec: Main Results} (see Results~\ref{res: c-barbell graph},~\ref{res: eig-order-imprv} and~\ref{res: d_graph_results}) explain the superior empirical behaviour of ER-based gossiping observed in~\cite{aybat2017decentralized} over the uniform gossiping.
-Briefly, we bound the time required to compute an inexact average using analyses based on conductance and spectral properties of the underlying weighted communication graph, and compare the bounds we obtained corresponding to ER and uniform gossiping methods.
-In particular, we show that averaging time with ER weights is $\Theta(n)$ faster than that of uniform gossiping on a barbell graph where $n$ is the number of agents.
-Furthermore, we also prove that for connected graphs with a small diameter, the averaging time with resistance weights can be faster than known performance bounds for the averaging time with Metropolis weights, which is an alternative choice of weights.
-We also illustrate the efficiency of the ER-based gossiping on the consensus problem through numerical experiments, where the effective resistances are first computed with the normalized D-RK algorithm of \cite{aybat2017decentralized} and then used for ER-based gossiping.
+Our theoretical results presented in Section~\ref{sec: Main Results} (see Results~\ref{res: c-barbell graph},~\ref{res: eig-order-imprv}, and~\ref{res: d_graph_results}) explain the superior empirical behaviour of ER-based gossiping over the uniform gossiping observed in~\cite{aybat2017decentralized}.
+Briefly, we bound the time required to compute an inexact average using analysis based on conductance and spectral properties of the underlying weighted communication graph, and compare the bounds we obtained corresponding to the ER and uniform gossiping methods.
+We show that averaging time with ER weights is $\Theta(n)$ faster than that of uniform gossiping on a barbell graph where $n$ is the number of agents.
+Furthermore, we also prove that for connected graphs with a small diameter, the averaging time with resistance weights can be faster than known performance bounds for the averaging time with gossiping based on Metropolis weights \mg{by a constant factor} \mg{see (Remark \ref{remark-metropolis-compare})}. \bc{We also provide numerical experiments on several graph topologies which illustrate the performance improvements that can be obtained within ER-based gossiping.
+In our experiments, the effective resistances are first computed with the normalized D-RK algorithm of \cite{aybat2017decentralized} and then used for ER-based gossiping.} \mg{Our theoretical and numerical results show that ER weights are especially useful in the presence of ``bottleneck edges" or \sa{clusters giving a graph cut leading to small graph conductance values.}}

 On a different note, Aybat and G\"urb\"uzbalaban~\cite{aybat2017decentralized} introduced two alternative methods to compute ER weights in a decentralized manner: D-RK and normalized D-RK --both converging linearly.
-In our experiments at Section~\ref{sec-numerical}, we have adopted the normalized D-RK, upon proving that convergence rate of normalized D-RK is better than D-RK; {resolving a conjecture raised in~\cite{aybat2017decentralized}} (see the supplementary material).
+In our experiments at Section~\ref{sec-numerical}, we have adopted the normalized D-RK, upon proving that the convergence rate of normalized D-RK is better than D-RK; {resolving a conjecture raised in~\cite{aybat2017decentralized}} (see the Supplementary Material).